-Yes, it’s the king of all holiday meals and yet, if you are concerned about your own and your family’s health, what do you do when all the rules of healthy eating are busted on Thanksgiving Day?
+Yes, it’s the king of all holiday meals, and if you're concerned about the gut health of you and your family, what do you do when all the rules of healthy eating fly out the window on Thanksgiving?

 - Some of you, who have already healed your inner ecosystem, may choose to indulge in the mainstream holiday fare and if you choose to do that, just remember to bring your favorite probiotic liquid and some Assist Dairy & Protein Digestive Enzymes.
 Both of these will help you digest your meal and help you avoid the fatigue and bloat typical of the post-Thanksgiving fare experience.
 There’s nothing wrong with indulging occasionally, just make sure you are feeling in tip top health if you do choose to indulge...and have a plan to get back on track afterwards.